Britain begins review to speed access to new drugs

 This will include an examination of the scope for more collaborative work between companies and regulators to ensure that new medicines and devices are assessed more quickly, with greater input from patient groups and charities such as Cancer Research UK.

-An independent organisation will be appointed to carry out the Innovative Medicines and MedTech Review, starting work early next year and reporting later in 2015.
+An independent organization will be appointed to carry out the Innovative Medicines and MedTech Review, starting work early next year and reporting later in 2015.

 The Association of the British Pharmaceutical Industry said the initiative is "a big step in the right direction" but that it needs to dovetail with the National Institute for Health and Care Excellence (NICE), which assesses whether treatments are sufficiently cost-effective for the NHS.